guillaumewuip/guillaumewuip.github.io/_posts/2020-01-09-eithercomponent-hooks.md

 That is a lot of containers to render a simple feature.

-# How does connect handles these props refresh ?
+# How does connect handles these props refresh?

 The last problem we are facing is the difficulty to write `mapStateToProps` without creating excessive renders.